m1rp/11ty-blog/src/posts/url-shortener.md

 I added a `validator` function to my post and delete routes as I don't want anyone to be able to do whatever they want.
 Here you could use an authentication library or check for a token, or leave it as is if you're testing.

 That's pretty much it for the code.

-I'll create and share a repository on github so you can try it out for yourself.
+You can try it out for yourself by [cloning the git repo](https://github.com/m1rp/url-shortener-example/tree/master)

 <h2 id="ops">The deployment </h2>

-Let's set up or database, to do that we're going to go to [https://www.mongodb.com/cloud/atlas](https://www.mongodb.com/cloud/atlas
-) and set up a free account.
+Let's set up or database, to do that we're going to go to [https://www.mongodb.com/cloud/atlas](https://www.mongodb.com/cloud/atlas) and set up a free account.

 Once that is done, we need to create a user to read from and write to our database.
 We can give a username and password.
 Then we go back to our cluster dashboard and setup a connection.
 We'll chose the option to connect our application, this will provide us with a code snippet to add to our application.
 We've already added the snippet so we need to add our user, password and endpoint to our env variables.